The early 70s evolution of the Jaguar XJ remains one of the best examples of the breed. Here’s how to buy a Series 2 today

 Interior and electrics

-You’ll find items such as air vents and the steering wheel shared with the pre-HE Jaguar XJ-S, and the glass is interchangeable with the Series 1.
-Companies such as John Skinner Ltd can supply replacement foams, leather covers and carpets new.
+Many components are shared with other Jaguars – air vents and the steering wheel with the pre-HE XJ-S, for instance – while glass is interchangeable with the Series 1.
+Firms such as John Skinner Ltd supply new seat foams, leather covers and carpets.

 Jaguar XJ Series 2